jayesh-suthar13/Airline-Review-Sentiment-Analysis/README.md

 ---

 ## 📂 Files in This Repository
-├── 1_web_scraping_BA.ipynb        # Notebook for scraping British Airways reviews
+- `BA_reviews.csv` – Collected reviews data.
-├── 2_data_cleaning_BA.ipynb       # Notebook for cleaning and preparing the dataset ├── 3_EDA_BA_Reviews.ipynb         # Notebook for EDA and visualizations
+- `scraping.py` – Script for scraping reviews.
-├── BA_reviews.csv                 # Raw scraped reviews data
+- `cleaning.py` – Script for cleaning the dataset.
-├── cleaned-BA-reviews.csv         # Cleaned dataset after preprocessing
+- `eda.py` – Script for exploratory data analysis.
-├── requirements.txt               # Python dependencies
+- `requirements.txt` – List of Python packages required to run the project.
-└── README.md                      # Project documentation
+- `README.md` – Project information and instructions.
 ---

 ## 🛠 Requirements